Seeed-Studio/OPL_Kicad_Library/README.md

 10. You can change any component on the Grove Vision VI V2 module and make it your own project.

-## <span id="jump4"> Seeed Studio Fusion PCB/ PCBA Service </span>
+## <span id="jump4"> Scale up Your Creation With Seeed Studio Fusion </span>

-Seeed Studio Fusion serves as the comprehensive service platform for Seeed Studio, a global one-stop online platform offering PCB manufacturing, assembly, and hardware customization.
+Seeed Studio Fusion serves as the comprehensive service platform for Seeed Studio, a global one-stop online platform offering PCB manufacturing, PCB assembly and hardware customization with global sourcing capability.
+Whether you need prototyping, mass production, custom solutions for open-source products, or the transformation of your creative ideas into profitable products, Seeed Studio Fusion can meet your requirements.
-If you have an exciting project idea and require PCB/PCBA support to kickstart a prototype, Seeed Studio Fusion can sponsor certain amonut of PCB/PCBA for you.

 - [PCB/PCBA Design](https://www.seeedstudio.com/fusion_pcb.html)
 - [Fusion Website](https://www.seeedstudio.com/fusion.html)